Five Days on the Raw Edge: A Winter Guide to Pembrokeshire's Savage Coast

 When to Go

 February: Gradually warming.
-Snowdrops appear.
+Snowdrops appear in the churchyards.
 Storms still possible but less frequent.
-My favorite month—longer days, still empty.
+My favorite month—longer days, still empty, the first hint that spring is coming.

 What It Costs (Winter 2026)